center-for-threat-informed-defense/attack-workbench-rest-api/README.md

 ## Installation

+### Installing using Docker
+Please refer to our [Docker install instructions](docs/docker-compose.md) for information on installing and deploying the app using Docker.

 ### Manual Installation

 The ATT&CK Workbench REST API is a Node.js application that uses a MongoDB database for persisting data.